-Every business needs a bookkeeping system to record its financial data and transactions.
+Every small business needs a bookkeeping system to record its financial data and transactions.
 These systems can help you manage bank reconciliations and accounts payable and receivable, and they can help you ensure your financials are in good order for tax filings, audits, or even selling your business.

 Digital, automated, and software-based bookkeeping systems are easy to implement and use, but some factors make certain options more appealing than others.
 Before investing in any solution, be sure to look into the upfront and ongoing costs, functionalities, the integrations it offers with other tools you may use, and its security features.